jaehyeon-kim/jaehyeon-kim/README.md

 [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-blue?style=flat&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/jaehyeon-kim-76b93429/)](https://www.linkedin.com/in/jaehyeon-kim-76b93429/)

 I work as a consultant focused on working with customers to design and build their data and analtyics solutions on AWS.
 I'm also a blogger and here is the link of my blog site - [jaehyeon.me](https://jaehyeon.me/).

-Currently I'm interested in modern data streaming architectures and key technologies cover Kafka (MSK), Flink (Kinesis Data Analytics) and Kubernetes (EKS).
+I'm interested in *AWS*, *Data Streaming*, *Analytics*, *Architecture*, *Microservices*.

 <!--
 **jaehyeon-kim/jaehyeon-kim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.